“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 Q – Do you make “Pono” guitars?

-A – Yes, we now have a completely new line of Pono guitars.
+A – Yes, we now have a complete line of Pono guitars.
+And a separate website named ponoguitar.com

 Q – What amplification do you offer for guitars and ukuleles?